Oregon Historic Trails Fund

 • Applicants must be a governmental agency, a federally recognized tribe or be classified by the IRS with 501(c)(3) tax-exempt status and further classified as a public charity (as opposed to a private foundation).

-• Investment will be within the state of Oregon but out-of-state partnerships are encouraged.
+• Grant awards will be primarily within the state of Oregon, but out-of-state partnerships are encouraged.

-• Projects must meet interpretive standards equal to those of the National Association for Interpretation, National Park Service, Bureau of Land Management, U.S. Forest Service, or the American Association of Museums.
+• If applicable, projects or programs should strive to meet interpretive standards equal to those of the National Association for Interpretation, National Park Service, Bureau of Land Management, U.S. Forest Service, or the American Association of Museums.

-• Priority is given to projects that interpret, preserve, or maintain trail-related resources.
+• Priority is given to projects or programs that interpret, preserve, or maintain trail-related resources.
 Funding also can be used for marketing, education, advocacy, or research related to historic trails.

-• Grantees are required to submit reports, including the documentation of expenditures, within two months of completing the project.
+• Grantees are required to submit reports, including the documentation of expenditures, within 11 months of receiving funding.

 Application Process